Tips for Cleaning Your AC System

-With summer coming to an end in Tomball, now is a good time to get a kick start on air conditioner maintenance.
+With summer winding down in Tomball, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t taken care of it lately, it could be clogged with dirt and yard refuse.
-This collection can decrease your unit’s efficiency and cause it to break down.
-Or make it wear out more quickly.
+If you haven’t taken care of it this year, it could be blocked with dirt and yard refuse.
+This buildup can limit your unit’s efficiency and cause it to stop working.
+Or make it wear out sooner.

-We advise having your air conditioning system professionally tuned-up annually.
+We recommend having your air conditioning system professionally tuned-up once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility expenses.
+Clean equipment can be more energy efficient, which could save you money on energy expenses.

-Consistent AC maintenance also helps our technicians spot and take care of slight issues before they develop into high-priced problems.
+Routine AC maintenance also helps our technicians locate and take care of slight issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do by yourself between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some maintenance you can do alone between professional tune-ups.
+You just need about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a temperate day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can run the unit once you’ve cleaned it.
+Select a warm day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can run your equipment once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment